-Now you can skip hours of internet research and jump straight to getting answers with our meaningful at-a-glance Demographics Spreadsheet Report.
+Now you can skip hours of internet research and jump straight to getting answers with our meaningful at-a-glance Demographics by City Report.
 With the most current & most popular demographic data, it's the perfect starting point for your research about Oxford and the rest of Kansas.

 We know Oxford Demographics, just keep scrolling...

-With 1,005 people, Oxford is the 197th most populated city in the state of Kansas out of 668 cities.
-But watch out, Oxford, because Caldwell with 998 people and Highland with 1,001 people are right behind you.
+With 1,046 people, Oxford is the 196th most populated city in the state of Kansas out of 729 cities.
+But watch out, Oxford, because Burrton with 1,016 people, Garden Plain with 1,028 people, and Whitewater with 1,028 people are right behind you.

 86% of people CANNOT find the data they're looking for on the US Census Bureau website.
 Source: Nielsen Norman Group